T. Elliot Gaiser: Solicitor general of Ohio (2023–2025)

 On October 18, 2023, Dave Yost, the attorney general of Ohio, named Gaiser as the state's solicitor general.
 He was sworn into office in November.
-In February 2025, Gaiser argued before the Supreme Court in Ames v.
-Ohio Department of Youth Services.
-The Supreme Court issued a unanimous decision on June 5, 2025, rejecting Gaiser's position.
+In February 2025, Gaiser argued on behalf of the Ohio Department of Youth Services in Ames v.
+Ohio Department of Youth Services, a Supreme Court.
+The Court ruled against the Ohio Department of Youth Services in June.

 Assistant Attorney General for the Office of Legal Counsel (2025–present)

-On April 1, 2025, The New York Times reported that Trump intended to nominate Gaiser as the United States assistant attorney general for the Office of Legal Counsel.
+On April 1, 2025, The New York Times reported that president Donald Trump intended to nominate Gaiser as the United States assistant attorney general for the Office of Legal Counsel.
 Trump officially announced his nomination the following day.
-He appeared before the Senate Committee on the Judiciary on May 21.
-The Committee on the Judiciary voted to advance Gaiser's nomination 12–10 along party lines on June 12.
-Gaiser was confirmed by the Senate in a 53–45 vote along party lines on July 30.
-In November, he told congressional lawmakers that the United States's strikes on Latin American cartels was not subject to the War Powers Resolution.
+Gaiser appeared before the Senate Committee on the Judiciary on May 21.
+In his testimony before the committee, Gaiser did not directly answer whether Trump won the 2020 presidential election and avoided questions as to whether he would advise Trump to ignore orders issued by federal courts.
+The Senate Judiciary Committee voted to advance Gaiser's nomination 12–10 along party lines on June 12.
+He was confirmed by the Senate in a 53–45 vote along party lines on July 30.